axel669/event-bridge/README.md

 - `data:Any` Data to attach to the event
 Emits an event to the appropriate listeners.

-### forward(destEventBridge)
+### pull(source, prefix)
+- `source:EventBridge` The EventBridge to pull events from
+- `prefix:String` *Optional* A prefix to attach to the event type when pulling.
+If nothing is given, will use the exact event type.
-- `destEventBridge` The EventBridge to forward events to Forwards all events from the current bridge to another one.
-Returns a function to cancel the forwarding (like the on function).
+Pulls all events from the given bridge to the current one.
+Returns a function to cancel the pulling (like the on function).

-### pull(source, types)
+### bind(source, types)
 - `source:EventEmitter` The source to pull events from.
 An EventEmitter is any object that has `addEventListener` and `removeEventListener` functions.
 - `type:Array[String]` The list of event types to pull from the source